Table of Contents

 |Rod de Wolde

-For the period of April 1, 2019 to March 31, 2020, two new members, Mr. Rod de Wolde and Ms. Lisa Hern, were appointed to the Board.
-Mr. Kirk Walstedt’s appointment as Chair of the Board ended on December 30, 2019.
+For the period of April 1, 2020 to March 31, 2021, one new Vice-Chair, Ms. Brandi Neil, was appointed to the Board.
+Mr. Kurtis Andrews’ appointment as Vice-Chair of the Board ended on February 28, 2021.
 Mr. Glenn Walker was appointed as the new Chair of the Board effective January 1, 2020.

-Copies of full Board decisions are available online at www.canlii.org or can be requested from the Board directly.
+Copies of full Board decisions are available online at www.canlii.org or may be requested from the Board directly.

-Media requests made to the Board are addressed according to the Communications Protocol appended to the MOU between the Minister and the Chair.
+Media requests made to the Board are addressed according to the Communications Protocol appended to the Memorandum of Understanding between the Minister and the Chair.

-All questions or queries regarding any matter pertaining to the Board may be directed to:
+All questions regarding any matter pertaining to the Board may be directed to:

 Normal Farm Practices Protection Board